Super Contra

-Super Contra, known as in Japan, is a 1988 run and gun game developed and published by Konami for arcades.
-It is the sequel to the original Contra and part of the Contra series.
+Super Contra, known as in Japan, is a 1988 run and gun video game developed and published by Konami for arcades.
+It is the sequel to Contra and part of the Contra series.
 The game stars Bill Rizer and Lance Bean as they are sent to thwart another alien invasion from the vicious Red Falcon.

 It was ported to the Nintendo Entertainment System under the shortened title of Super C in North America and as Probotector II: Return of the Evil Forces in Europe.
 Both the arcade version and the NES version have been re-released for various other platforms since their original releases.

 Plot

 A year after the battle with the Red Falcon Organization, (Note: The game takes place on December 2634 according to the opening sequence of the Japanese version, although this detail was removed from the international version.)
 Bill and Lance are sent on another mission.
 This time, the alien forces have taken over an allied military base, possessing most of its troops.
 Bill and Lance must not only fight against their former comrades-in-arms, but also a new mutated form of the same alien creatures they fought during their previous mission.